An Exact Method for (Constrained) Assortment Optimization Problems with Product Costs

-Table \ref{tab:summ} summarizes the computational results achieved with our exact method (hereafter, called \our) on the 800 test instances and compares its performance with the performance of MILP \eqref{prob:milp} and MICQ \eqref{SAK} both solved with Cplex 20.1.
+Table \ref{tab:summ} summarizes the computational results achieved with our {LLRS} on the 800 test instances and compares its performance with the performance of MILP \eqref{prob:milp} and MICQ \eqref{SAK} both solved with Cplex 20.1.
 All experiments are conduced on a single core of a machine with 500GB-RAM and an Intel(R) Xeon(R)Gold 6142 with 2.60GHz CPU.
 A time limit of ten minutes is imposed on each experiment.

-Our exact method has two parameters: $\rho^f$ and $\rho^\ell$.
-After some parameter tuning, we set these parameters as $\rho^f = \num{1e-2}$ and $\rho^\ell = \num{1e-7}$.
-Our implementation has been coded in C++ and compiled with \texttt{gcc 4.8.5}; Cplex 20.1 is used to solve problem \final.